arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 </div>

+--{{0}}--
+I'm going to give you a few minutes to try this on your own.
+There will be a comment in the chat for you to "like" when you are done, and when we have a quorum, we will complete the query together.

 ## Aggregate Functions

 **Aggregate functions** can be used to get a single value related the values for multiple rows of data in some meaningful way.